 * Bring your Valencia issued Photo ID, otherwise, you will not be given the test!
 Not having a Valencia ID is not an excuse for missing a test!

-*All tests are closed book/notebook.
+* The proctored Midterm and Final Exams are closed book/notebook.
 No notes or formulas are allowed.

 * Do not bring food or beverages to the testing center.

 * Cell phones and other electronic devices must be turned off and stowed away during testing.
 If your phone rings you will be asked to stop testing and sign out; you will not be able to retake the test.
 Ouch!
 Do not let this happen to you!